San Mateo, California

 San Mateo vs Burlingame vs Belmont?

 San Mateo sits in the middle of the central Peninsula price range.
 Burlingame to the north carries a $200K to $400K premium per comparable single-family on the strength of Burlingame Avenue walkable downtown, broader Bay views, and Burlingame High attendance.
 Belmont to the south shares the Carlmont High premium through Belmont-Redwood Shores SD.
-San Mateo's central placement, broader inventory, multiple SMUHSD high school options (Aragon being the strongest), and Mills-Peninsula in-corridor hospital access make it the most-traded central Peninsula city by volume.
+San Mateo's central placement, broader inventory, multiple SMUHSD high school options (Aragon being the strongest), and Mills-Peninsula in-corridor hospital access give it steady sales activity across the central Peninsula.

 Aragon vs Hillsdale vs San Mateo HS, what's the difference?